ramadatta/CPgeneProfiler/README.md

 	 reshape2,
 	 gridExtra

-- **External software:**
+- **External software:** NCBI BLAST+

-    NCBI BLAST+ (program assumes blastn and makeblastdb commands are in path)
+    Note 1: R package assumes `blastn` and `makeblastdb` files are in path

-    Note: BLAST version 2.9.0+ was used for the present program although other BLAST+ similar to version 2.9.0+ parameters might also run without problems
+    Note 2: BLAST version 2.9.0+ was used for the present program although other BLAST+ similar to version 2.9.0+ parameters might also run without problems

 ##### **Installation**